-One of the most common veterinary complaints of backyard chickens is snicking, sneezing and coughing.
-Respiratory disease often presents itself with one or more birds sneezing/snicking.
+Respiratory disease in chickens often presents itself with one or more birds sneezing/snicking.
 These birds can have a runny nose and foamy running eyes.
-In severe cases these birds can have swollen sinuses (presents as swelling around the eyes), stop eating and in extreme cases die.
+In severe cases of respiratory disease, these birds can have swollen sinuses (which presents as swelling around the eyes), can stop eating and in extreme cases may die.

 Infectious Bronchitis (IB)

 Infectious Bronchitis (IB) is a coronavirus that causes sneezing, foamy eyes and swollen sinuses, usually in young birds.
 However, like Mycoplasma, it can infect the oviduct again, altering eggshell colour and quality, but unlike Mycoplasma, it doesn’t infect chicks via the egg.

 Severe IB infection in young female birds can permanently damage the oviduct causing it to permanently not carry the egg from the ovary to the vent, so the eggs are laid internally.

 These eggs inside the bird are slowly absorbed, but they provide excellent food for bacteria, so internal layers are vulnerable to egg peritonitis.

 The eggs are often absorbed much more slowly than they are internally laid, so they build up in the bird’s abdomen, causing them to adopt a penguin-like stance.